 Re: Thank you

-Thank you so much for taking time out of your busy schedule to talk with me.
+Thank you so much for taking time out of your busy schedule this morning to speak with me.
 I greatly appreciated your advice on how to find a summer internship on Capitol Hill.
-At your suggestion, I phoned Senator Kerry’s Judiciary Committee Staff Attorney, Sarah Greene, and I will meet with her next week.
+At your suggestion, I reached out to Senator Whitehouse’s Judiciary Committee Staff Attorney, David Ko, and I will meet with him next week.

 I hope that you have a great vacation in Europe—it sounds wonderful!
 I look forward to speaking with you when you return.
-Again, thanks for your help.
+Again, thank you for your help.
 I will keep you posted on my job search progress.

 Sincerely,